diogocamacho/rpegeos/README.md

 ES <- enrich_geneset(gene_set)
 ```

+where `gene_set` is an Nx3 matrix where the columns are:

+  - Column 1: Entrez IDs
+  - Column 2: Log2(fold change)
+  - Column 3: p-value (or adjusted p-value) for differential expression

-where `gene_set` is a vector of gene IDs.
-Follow on-screen instructions and you're set!
+There is no need to pre-filter the gene set, as `rPEGEOS` will do that for you, based on thresholds defined by the user.
+Follow on-screen instructions and you are all set!

 ### Plotting et al.
 The protocol above will generate all the necessary elements to generate a final results data frame.
 The results can be plotted with `ggplot2` or your favorite plotting tools.
+A plot of the top enrichment results will be generated as a consequence of running the wrapper.

 ### In the works